The Cliffs of Moher are consistently at the top of Ireland’s most visited places and for the most part deservedly so.

 From the top there are views, on a clear day, to the Aran Islands and Galway Bay, the Maum Turk and Twelve Bens mountains in Connemara to the north and Loop Head in Co Clare to the south.

-Visitors are almost invariably left with a sense of awe and the realisation that they are really very small and insignificant.
+Visitors are almost invariably left with a sense of awe and the realisation that they are indeed very small and insignificant.

 Tourism and the Cliffs of Moher